-The FCC receives numerous complaints from consumers about broadcast advertising.
+The FCC occasionally receives complaints from consumers about broadcast advertising.
 These complaints concern a wide variety of issues, including:

-Are there laws that limit material stations can broadcast?
+Are there laws limiting material that stations can broadcast?

 What if I think a specific ad is false or misleading?